Cover Image

 Ethical Responsibilities for Referees

 A double-sided blind refereeing system is used in the Journal of Bayburt Education Faculty.
 Double-sided blind refereeing means keeping the authors secret from the referees and the referees from the authors in order to ensure a neutral, objective, and independent evaluation process.
 Therefore, referees should not include self-defining statements in the studies they evaluate.
 In our journal, referees cannot see the authors and cannot contact the authors directly.
 Evaluations and comments are communicated through the journal management system (field editor).
 The referees are required to fill out a form containing the contribution of the article they evaluated to the field of Education and their decisions regarding whether the article is publishable and their reasons for these decisions.
-The ethical responsibilities and roles of the referees of Bayburt Faculty of Education Journal are as follows:
+The ethical responsibilities and roles of the referees of Bayburt Journal of Education Faculty are as follows:

 1. Reviewers are only required to referee articles related to their areas of expertise.